hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/260_025_alasinga.md

 light or education.
 Who will bring the light to them — who will travel from door to door bringing education to them?
 Let these people be your God — think of them, work for them, pray for them incessantly — the Lord will show you the way.
-Him I call a Mahâtman (great soul) whose heart bleeds for the poor, otherwise he is a Durâtman (wicked soul).
+Him I call a Mahātman (great soul) whose heart bleeds for the poor, otherwise he is a Durātman (wicked soul).
 Let us unite our wills in continued prayer for their good.
 We may die unknown, unpitied, unbewailed, without accomplishing anything — but not one thought will be lost.
 It will take effect, sooner or later.
 My heart is